Bring your own encryption keys for Astra DB Classic

 ]

-1. In Google Cloud KMS, create a key ring in the same region that you used to get the provider_id.
+3. In AWS KMS, create a symmetric encryption key in the same region that you used in the previous DevOps API request.

-Use the DevOps API to register your customer key in your Astra DB organization.
+6. Use the DevOps API to register your customer key in your Astra DB organization:

 --header "Authorization: Bearer APPLICATION_TOKEN" \